ComparisonResearch ToolsPeptidesMethodology

 Why Most Peptide Comparisons Are Misleading

-Three common failure modes in vendor-written comparisons:
+Three failure modes that show up in vendor-written comparisons:

 1. Price framed at the vendor's pricing.
 "BPC-157 is the more affordable option at $59/vial" — compared to a TB-500 price from a different (usually higher-priced) vendor.